 Do I Need Clamps?

-Clamps are highly recommended because the Gorilla Glue expands as it cures.
+We recommend clamps for the Gorilla Glue as it expands and cures.
 When this happens, the whole piece can shift and won’t dry as you want it to.
 So use clamps if you can get them.
 If not, weigh down the item with rocks or something heavy.

 Should I Wear Gloves?

-Yes, it is recommended that you always wear gloves.
+Yes, we recommend that you always wear gloves so that you don’t need to get Gorilla Glue off hands.
 This will prevent you from ever needing most of the information you’ve learned about today.
 In this case, that is a very good thing.
 So wear gloves if you have them.

 Will Gorilla Glue Stick To Anything?